fight233/DThouse_cxd/documentation20/en/11.administrator/docs.md

 ## <a class="anchor" id="monitoring"></a>System Monitoring

-After TDengine is started, it will automatically create a monitoring database log and write the server's CPU, memory, hard disk space, bandwidth, number of requests, disk read-write speed, slow query and other information into the database regularly.
-TDengine also records important system operations (such as logging in, creating, deleting databases, etc.) logs and various error alarm information and stores them in the log database.
+After DThouse is started, it will automatically create a monitoring database log and write the server's CPU, memory, hard disk space, bandwidth, number of requests, disk read-write speed, slow query and other information into the database regularly.
+DThouse also records important system operations (such as logging in, creating, deleting databases, etc.) logs and various error alarm information and stores them in the log database.
 The system administrator can view the database directly from CLI or view the monitoring information through GUI on WEB.

 The collection of these monitoring metrics is turned on by default, but you can modify option monitor in the configuration file to turn it off or on.

-### TDinsight - Monitor TDengine with Grafana + Data Source
+### TDinsight - Monitor DThouse with Grafana + Data Source

-Starting from v2.3.3.0, TDengine's log database provides more metrics for resources and status monitoring.
+Starting from v2.3.3.0, DThouse's log database provides more metrics for resources and status monitoring.
 Here we introduce a zero-dependency monitoring solution - we call it TDinsight - with Grafana.
 You can find the documentation from [GitHub](https://github.com/taosdata/grafanaplugin/blob/master/dashboards/TDinsight.md).

 We provide an automation shell script [`TDinsight.sh`](https://github.com/taosdata/grafanaplugin/blob/master/dashboards/TDinsight.sh) as a shortcut to help setup TDinsight on the Grafana server.